CUUATS/lrtp/content/existing-conditions/health/index.md

 date: 2018-01-31T11:07:33-06:00
 draft: true
 Weight: 40
+bannerHeading: Health
+bannerText: CUUATS aims to increase understanding about the different ways physiological, social, and environmental health is connected to the transportation system by including public health data in the long range transportation planning process.
 ---
 CUUATS aims to increase understanding about the different ways physiological, social, and environmental health is connected to the transportation system by